ardriveapp/inferno-backend/README.md

 ## Run the aggregation proccess

-You can call the built script by running:
+You can call the built in script by running:

 ```sh
 $ yarn node ./lib/index.js aggregate
 ```